Importance of Logging TX Equalization Settings

 By logging these settings, the test reports become more informative and valuable for making data-driven decisions.

-For the host side, the following TX equalization settings should be logged per lane per port:
+For the host, the following TX equalization settings should be logged per lane per port:

 • Pre3 (dB)